How to Request a Private Academic School Transcript

-ANNOUNCEMENT: If your school is still in operation, you must contact the school directly to obtain a copy of your transcript.
+ANNOUNCEMENT: If the school is still in operation, you must contact the school directly to obtain a copy of your transcript.
+Please review the list of Private Academic Schools that have closed (PDF).

 The Division of Planning can assist you in searching for a transcript if you graduated from a Private Academic School that received licensure from the Private Academic School Board and has closed (providing they sent transcripts to us for archiving).
 This does not pertain to prior students that attended and graduated from Nonpublic, Nonlicensed Schools (Operated by a Bona Fide Church or Religious Body).
 Please reach out to the Church the school was affiliated with.
 This does not pertain to PA Higher and Adult Education Correspondence, Career or Trade Schools, please contact the Division of Private Licensed Schools.